Membership websites are perfect for getting a community together: sharing media, tutorials, or ideas for the selected ones who join your secret club.

 - Wild Apricot websites can have unlimited admin accounts.

-- Wild Apricot has two mobile apps available - iOS and Android.
+- Wild Apricot has two mobile apps available, iOS and Android, for both members and admins.

-- Add widgets such as - event calendars, member directories, and donation forms.
+- Easily add widgets including event calendars, member directories, and donation forms.

-On top of these features, each website comes ready with a membership database and an emailing system so you can analyze and communicate with your members.
+On top of these features, each website comes ready with a membership database and an emailing system so you can communicate with your members, as well as an online store so you can start selling merchandise for your organization.

 Free plan, free trial - what can users expect?